Sanamohmd/Air_quality/README.md

 Conclusion:

-My analysis shows that there is no correlation between bad air quality and asthma and there may be a slight tendency for higher asthma percentages to coincide with higher maximum AQI values.
-The relationship is complex and other variables such as individual susceptibility, geographical factors and socio-economic status may also influence prevalence of asthma.
+My analysis shows that there is no clear correlation between bad air quality and asthma.
+However, there may be a slight tendency for higher asthma percentages to coincide with higher maximum Air Quality Index (AQI) values.
+This relationship is complex, as other variables such as individual susceptibility, geographical factors, and socio-economic status may also influence the prevalence of asthma.
 Therefore, while improving air quality is undoubtedly beneficial for public health, addressing asthma comprehensively requires a multi-faceted approach.